whatmakeart/whatmakeart.github.io/content/arduino/add-extra-power-to-arduino-project.md

 lastmod: 2023-09-07T20:32:48
 ---

-The Arduino UNO operates at 5V.
+The [Arduino](arduino-introduction.md) UNO operates at 5V.
 The Arduino UNO accepts up to 5.5V from the USB B connector.
 It also has a DC barrel jack that accepts 6-20V maximum with 7-12V the recommended range.
 The voltage supplied is regulated with a voltage regulator to 5V and 3.3V.
 The input voltage passes through and is available at the Vin pin.
 Power can also be supplied via the Vin pin.

 The basic Arduino Uno has 14 digital input / output (I/O) pins and 6 analog I/O pins.
 6 of the digital pins can be used for pulse width modulation (PWM).
-Each of the I/O pins has 20 mA of DC current available for continuos operation and a maximum of 40mA before permanent damage occurs.
+Each of the I/O pins has 20 mA of DC current available for continuous operation and a maximum of 40mA before permanent damage occurs.
 There is a 3.3V pin for powering 3.3V accessories that has 50 mA of DC current. [^1]

 ## Not Much Power Per Pin